Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 ```

 ### Multiple Key Vault support
-The example below shows a setup for 2 key vaults, named `keyvault1` and
+The example below shows a setup for 2 Key Vaults, named `keyvault1` and
 `keyvault2`.
 The order specifies that `keyvault1` will be consulted first.

 ```